elliepriestley/word_games/README.md

 ## 🏁 How to run the program
 - Navigate to the root directory 'word_games'
-- As long as you have followed the instructions to create a bash script in [Installation and Build](#-installation-and-build), you can use the command `./unscramble` to run the shell script and start the program.
+- Use the command `./unscramble` to run the shell script and start the program.

 ## ✏️ How to pass arguments to the program